A-Z Artist Index Compilations Record Labels Media

 Bio:

-April South formed her own hard rock/celtic rock band in September 1981 and toured the ballroom circuit, an unusual move at the time.
-She was the main songwriter and played bass.
+Though her days with the showband didn't do much for her credibility, her negative experiences during this period informed the April South persona she later adopted.
 She penned a fake bio (claiming to be an American) and played up the sex angle in her live act.
 He act was described as "raw and crude" by Hot Press, and "her assertiveness vulgar rather than showbiz savvy".
 Her show was "Rock'N'Roll Burlesque, a comedy of errors and eros, that absolutely leaves it to the eye of the beholder".
-This kind of thing was simply 'not on' in 1981 and it led to bannings by the clergy, etc, but also a lunchtimeshow at TCD was picketed by feminists.
-By 1985 she'd toned down her image considerably and recorded a more MOR single.
+This kind of thing was simply 'not on' in 1981 and it led to bannings by the clergy, etc, but also a lunchtime show at TCD was picketed by feminists.

 Discography